 - Injecting needle – (21–23 gauge) – 25mm in length is standard

-- Drawing up needle / Blunt filter needle (These filter out sub-visible particles of glass, rubber and other residues when drawing up from vials and glass ampoules)
+- Drawing up needle / Blunt filter needle (these filter out sub-visible particles of glass, rubber and other residues when drawing up from glass ampoules)

 - Antiseptic swab – 70% isopropyl alcohol wipe